paoloc0/zero-to-deep-learning-docker/README.md

      or http://127.0.0.1:8080/?token=e9beccc5f066a2ae6a24a759b14ad8220cbd72ff35101515
 ```

-Now point your browser to the last URL above, including the token in the URL as it was generated in your own machine (which will differ from the one that follows), e.g.: http://127.0.0.1:8080/?token=e9beccc5f066a2ae6a24a759b14ad8220cbd72ff35101515
+Now point your browser to the last URL above (your `token` will differ from the one above): http://127.0.0.1:8080/?token=XXXXXXXXXXXXXXX

 ... and start with the course.